This chocolate cheesecake recipe is rich, creamy, and decadent. Most importantly, it will satisfy even the most intense of chocolate cravings!

 - Vanilla - A touch of vanilla bean paste or vanilla extract will enhance all of the lovely flavors in this chocolate cheesecake.

-- Cake pan - A spring form pan works well for this recipe.
+- 8-inch Cake pan - Loose-bottomed or spring form pan.

 - Heatproof bowl